cosmicrocks/scdl8/docs/reference/operator_parameters.md

   sufficient for the pods to start and for Patroni to access K8s endpoints;
   service account on its own lacks any such rights starting with K8s v1.8.
-If not explicitly defined by the user, a simple definition that binds the account to the 'postgres-pod' [cluster role](https://github.com/cosmicrocks/scdl8/blob/master/manifests/operator-service-account-rbac.yaml#L198) will be used.
+If not explicitly defined by the user, a simple definition that binds the account to the 'scdl8-pod' [cluster role](https://github.com/cosmicrocks/scdl8/blob/master/manifests/operator-service-account-rbac.yaml#L198) will be used.
 The default is empty.

 * **pod_terminate_grace_period**